Program Structure and Requirements

 - Clinical Child Psychology (1 position).
 This track is designed for interns wishing to pursue clinical and research careers in more general clinical child psychology, with particular focus on outpatient behavioral health assessment and intervention with ADHD, anxiety and depression concerns.

-- Community-Based Primary Care and School (2 positions).
+- Behavioral Health Integrated Care (4 positions).
 This track is designed for interns wishing to pursue clinical careers in providing integrated intervention and consultation services to children, families, medical providers and school personnel within underserved communities.
-Approximately 50 percent of clinical training occurs within pediatric primary care and school settings.
+Approximately 60 percent of clinical training occurs within pediatric primary care and school settings.

 - Pediatric Neuropsychology (1 position).
 This track is designed for interns wishing to pursue careers in pediatric neuropsychology and follows Division 40 (Houston) guidelines for training.
 Approximately 60 percent of clinical training is centered within neuropsychology specific rotations.

 - Pediatric Psychology (2 positions).
-This track is designed for interns wishing to pursue clinical and research careers in pediatric psychology within academic medical settings.
+This track is designed for interns wishing to pursue clinical and academic careers in pediatric psychology within academic medical settings.

 Structure and requirements of the Psychology Internship Program